 Rural Homelessness Estimation Project

-Why is estimating rural homelessness important?
+Why is estimating rural housing instability important?

 An accurate estimate of the number of individuals and families experiencing homelessness in our communities: